How to Break the Cycle of Waking Up in the Middle of the Night

 A good nights sleep can help maintain your weight, blood pressure, reduce stress, help control blood sugars and increase your mood.
 Making these changes today will put you on track for a better quality of life.

 Staying asleep for 6 -8 hours allows your body to go through the full sleep cycles and lets you reap the benefits.
 It allows your body to do what it does naturally without any extra help, so what have you got to lose?
-Check out how to make these changes below.
+If you want to know how to break the cycle of waking up in the middle of the night, check out how to make these changes below.

 Put Down the Tech 30 Minutes Before Bed